LoraLou/Project3/README.md

 ### Group Members: Juhi, Kesha, Lora, and Hima

-In this project, our group used 2013 graduation data from American universities to develop a HTML dashboard.
-Our dashboard includes the US map with pins locating different universities.
-When you select each pin, the name, graduation rate and total enrollment of the university will populate.
-Our dashboard will also include a dropdown menu to select for a specific state, which will result in a table being displayed with the following information: name(s) of the university, graduation rate(s), and the average SAT and ACT scores of admitted students.
-The last visualization included in our dashboard is a pie chart displaying the percentage of Bachelors, Masters, and Doctoral graduates in the United States in 2013.
+In this project, our group focused on describing the state of American universities and their student profiles in 2013 based a dataset from Kaggle.
+We used this dataset to develop a map using Leaflet and JavaScript/HTML dashboard.
+Our map displays the US map with pins locating different universities.
+When you select each pin, the name, graduation rate, and total enrollment of the university will populate.
+Our dashboard includes a dropdown menu to select for a specific university, which will result in a metadata panel being displayed with the following information the graduation rate for attaining a Bachelor's degree in 4 years, 5 years, and 6 years.
+A bar chart with the 25th percentile and 75th percentile SAT scores in critical reading, math, and writing will be displayed on our dashboard.
+Additionally, a line graph with tuition and fees from 2010-2014 will also be displayed depending on the university selected.

 ### Team Member Responsiblities:
 1. Maintain README: Juhi, Lora